-Assistive products are prescribed by a doctor.
-Ideally, there should be coordination between the doctor, therapist and/or nursing staff, medical supply retailer or medical aid advisor and the person affected.
+Assistive products are prescribed by a physician.
+Ideally, there should be coordination between the physician, therapist and/or nursing staff, medical supply retailer or assistive device consultant and the person affected.

-Assistive products are among the compulsory benefits of the statutory health insurance (GKV).
-They are not budget-relevant for physicians and no reference values (monetary value of assistive products that a physician can prescribe per quarter and patient) are defined for assistive products.
+Assistive products are among the mandatory benefits of the statutory health insurance (GKV).
+They are not budget-relevant for physicians, and no reference values (monetary value of assistive products that a physician can prescribe per quarter and patient) are defined for assistive products.

-An entitlement to the provision of assistive products by the health insurance fund does not automatically result from the prescription by a doctor!
+An entitlement to the provision of assistive products by the health insurance fund does not automatically result from the prescription by a physician!
 This is because the principle of the obligation to provide benefits is that the supply must be economical , satisfactory , necessary and appropriate (cf. § 12 SGB V).
 In addition, it must not be an object of daily use.

-Important note on the medical technical aids register.
-As confirmed by various court decisions, the Statuatory Health Insurance's Medical Technical Aids Register does not have a conclusive character, but is only an orientation and interpretation aid!
-It is therefore also possible that assistive products that are not listed in the Statuatory Health Insurance's Medical Technical aids register are covered by the statutory health insurance funds.
+Important note on the medical technical aids register: As confirmed by various court rulings, the Statuatory Health Insurance's Medical Technical Aids Register does not have a conclusive character, but is only an orientation and interpretation aid!
+Therefore, it is also possible that assistive products that are not listed in the Statuatory Health Insurance's Medical Technical Aids register are covered by the statutory health insurance funds.
 In this case, the attending physician must usually provide a detailed justification for the prescription.